davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/00-overview.md

 import { findUserByEmail } from './database'

 export const getUserName = async (email) => {
-  const user = await findUserByEmail(email)
+  // get the user record from the database const user = await findUserByEmail(email)

-  if (!user) return "User Not Found" if (!user.name) return "No Name Provided" if (user.title) return `${user.title}. ${user.name}`
+  // logic we would like to test if (!user) return "User Not Found" if (!user.name) return "No Name Provided" if (user.title) return `${user.title}. ${user.name}`